 Maroons in Cockpit Country face boundary challenges.

-Maroons were brought to Jamaica as slaves in the 1600s to work on plantations.
+They came to Jamaica as slaves in the 1600s.
 They resisted being slaves and headed for the hills.
-After defeating the British in the First Maroon War, The Accompong Maroons signed the Peace Treaty of 1738 and were given land in Saint Elizabeth.
-After more than 275 years, it’s unfortunate that the Maroons fight continues.
+After defeating the British in the First Maroon War, The Accompong Maroons signed the Peace Treaty of 1738.
+The Peace Treaty in 1738 included land for the Maroons in Saint Elizabeth.

 From Left Principal Garfield Rowe, Colonel Ferron Williams and Mr. Rowe (Uncle to young Mr. Rowe)